Cause established by the Congregation (of Saints) June 25, 2004. Vice postulator: Fr. Morand Wirth. Proposer: Bishop Gutierrez Gomez José Luis

 Returned to La Navare

 Returning to La Navarre in 1953, Fr.
-Arribat would remain there till his death on March 19, 1963.
+Arribat would remain there until his death on March 19, 1963.
 He is buried at La Navarre.